ssricardo/anki-plugins/anki-markdown/README.md

 * Disable Add-on Decoration
     * Won't add decoration like purple border, indication where the add-on is working

-> further old configuration was dropped
+> further old configurations were dropped

 > The shortcuts work only when the focus is into an input field